Traffic in Suez Canal resumes after stranded ship refloated

 He said it could take up to three days to clear the backlog, and a canal source said more than 100 ships would be able to enter the channel daily.
 Shipping group Maersk said the knock-on disruptions to global shipping could take weeks or months to unravel.

-(Ever Given contained vessel refloated, but massive ship jam remains at Suez Canal - )
+Graphic: Ever Given contained vessel refloated, but massive ship jam remains at Suez Canal:

 Egyptian President Abdel Fattah al-Sisi, who had not publicly commented on the blockage, said Egypt had ended the crisis and assured resumption of trade through the canal.